CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

 ![Assigning the Deny Policy](images/step-1-1-creating-deny-policy.gif)

-When we created this policy definition we could select from the drop down menu which of the allowed VM SKUs we wanted to apply.
-By creating the list of SKUs in the policy definition it gives us the flexibility to fine tune this further when we create the policy assignment.
+When we defined the parameters as part of the policy assignment we could select from the drop-down menu which of the allowed VM SKUs we wanted to apply.
+By creating the list of SKUs in the policy definition it gives us the flexibility to fine-tune this further when we create the policy assignment.
+Additionally, it helps reduces the chance that someone will "fat finger" a value by manually type it in.

-Now that we have this in policy definition assigned lets see what happens when we try to create a VM outside of that SKU.
+Now that we have this in policy definition assigned let's see what happens when we try to create a VM using a SKU that is not allowed.

 ![Testing the deny policy](images/step-1-2-creating-deny-policy.gif)

 We attempted to create a VM  with a SKU of "Standard DS2 v2" and we were not allowed to create the VM because it failed validation.
-Diving further into that we can see that it was prohibited because the the it violated the "Allowed VM SKUs for Lab02" policy assignment we created earlier.
+Diving further into that we can see that it was prohibited because it violated the "Allowed VM SKUs for Lab02" policy assignment we created earlier.

-To confirm our policy will work when we select one of the VM SKUs defined lets change the VM size to "Standard DS1 v2" and try again.
+To confirm our policy will work when we select one of the VM SKUs defined let's change the VM size to "Standard DS1 v2" and try again.

 ![Testing the deny policy](images/step-1-3-creating-deny-policy.gif)